-Beginning Monday, March 23, we will be holding live, interactive classes via Zoom.us, a free video conferencing application available on your computer, tablet, or phone.
+We will continue to hold live, interactive classes via Zoom.us, a free video conferencing application available on your computer, tablet, or phone.
 Zoom is very user friendly, but please familiarize yourself with the program before your first class if you have any questions.
-We have packed a lot of information onto this page, so please take the time to read it thoroughly, and reach out to us with any questions.

-To sign-up for a class, please visit our Online Store.
+To sign-up for a class, please visit our Scheduling Site.

-- Select the class that you would like to attend.
+- Select the class that you would like to attend and click “Sign up”.

 - Students MUST pre-register for class AT LEAST 30 minutes in advance.